Frenchcooc/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-tutorial.md

    If you’ve followed our mail merge instructions above, your mail merge will get people reading your emails and engaging with your brand.
 It’s that simple.

-**With that, you’re all set!**

-**Mailmeteor is the top-rated Gmail mail merge add-on for sending high-quality, personalized email content to up to 1,500 recipients with just a click of a button.**
+**With that, you’re all set!
+Mailmeteor is the top-rated Gmail mail merge add-on for sending high-quality, personalized email content to up to 1,500 recipients with just a click of a button.
+[Start your mail merge in Gmail with Mailmeteor](/).**

-**Learn more about what Mailmeteor can do for your business [here](/).**

-## Option 2 – Mail merge with Gmail through Google Apps Scripts
+## Method 2 – Mail merge with Gmail through Google Apps Scripts

 For those that prefer to handle the technical details themselves, the other way to create a mail merge for Gmail is to build a Gmail mail merge yourself.
 This is a somewhat more advanced method, so you’ll need a bit more tech knowhow if you’d prefer to go down this route rather than through an easy add-on like Mailmeteor.